ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/Project_Trello_setup.md

 ## Submission

-- Share the link to your Trello board with your instructor in OMA site (Only the scrum master for sprint1 should submit).
+- Share the link to your Trello board with your instructor in Group setup form (Only the scrum master for sprint1 should submit).
 - Ensure the board is set to at least 'Workspace visible' so your instructor (amir.dirin@metropolia.fi) can access it.

 By following these steps, you will have a structured Trello workspace to manage your project's tasks and sprints effectively.